zhao-chunyu/SaliencyMamba/README.md

 ##### 		[1] Official test [⭐⭐⭐]

-we calculate the predicted values and then use `Matlab` for the prediction.
+We calculate the predicted values and then use `Matlab` for the prediction.
 [More details](metrics/README.md)

 ```python
 cd metrics